A Virtual Stroll Around the Walls of Chester

 July 1998: An immediate safety audit was ordered after local parent and resident (and later councillor) Noel McGlinchey presented damning evidence to the city council's Leisure Services Committee including:

 August 1998: Surprise surprise.
 The lattter item, at least, seemed to have struck home as it was announced that, despite the council's insistence of its safety, the wooden fence was to be removed and a metal-hooped, dog-proof replacement erected in its place.
 At the beginning of September, the old fence was completely removed, opening up the play area and integrating it with the rest of the park.
-Many regular users at the time said that, apart from the usual unwelcome attentions of dogs, they'd prefer it to stay that way.
+Many regular users at the time said that they'd quite like it to stay that way.
 Nontheless, in early October the new fence was eventually installed.

 The following letter from Mrs Holland appeared in the local press in November 1998:

 "May I refer once more to the playground fence in Alexandra Park?
 I am happy to see that the dangerous wooden fence has been removed and replaced by a metal bow-topped fence, much safer for small children- and dog-proof also!
 In fact there are one or two items still to attended to- a spring-loaded gate for example, facing the road- which does not close and which directly contravenes the much vaunted NPFA guidelines.
-I know it is scarcely credible, after all this time, and I will continue to monitor this.
+I know it is scarcely credible, after all this time, and I will continue to monitor this". [see our photo at the bottom of this page: fourteen years later, this vital safety feature has still not been installed!]

 Left: How it used to be: the much-loved slide and climbing frame in Alexandra Park just before they were removed on 'safety' grounds in the Spring of 1997.